Woodmill High School

 INFORMATION FOR PARENTS/CARERS

-If you are concerned about your young person, do not hesitate to contact the school to discuss your concerns with your young person’s Guidance teacher.
+If you are concerned about your young person, do not hesitate to contact the school to discuss these concerns with your young person’s Guidance teacher.

 ADDITIONAL SOURCES OF SUPPORT AND INFORMATION